What You Need To Know About Bankruptcy

 Myth #6 — Bankruptcy Is Expensive.

 Not true.
 At The Law Offices of Philip F. Counce, we make bankruptcy easy.
-For one competitive fee, we can help you file for bankruptcy and you could be on your way to a better financial future.
+For one competitive fee, we can help you file for bankruptcy so you can be on your way to a better financial future.

 We are a Title 11 Debt Relief Agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.
 This ad does not create an attorney-client relationship until a written agreement is signed.